 The surname Chrismas was first found in Essex where Geoffrey Cristesmasse was first listed in the Hundredorum Rolls of 1273.
 The same rolls included: Felicia Cristemasse, Huntingdonshire; and Hugh Cristemasse, Cambridgeshire.

 "It is an ancient name in the eastern counties, and in the 13th century it was still established in the form of Cristemasse in Cambridgeshire and Hunts, and there were a few of the name in Essex.
 In 1433 John Crystmasse was a gentleman of Morden - Steeple in this county."

 Early History of the Chrismas family

-Another 328 words (23 lines of text) covering the years 1185, 1191, 1308, and 1602 are included under the topic Early Chrismas History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chrismas research.
+Another 101 words (7 lines of text) covering the years 1185, 1191, 1308, 1602 and 1634 are included under the topic Early Chrismas History in all our PDF Extended History products and printed products wherever possible.

 Chrismas Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Chrismas family name include Christmas, Cristmas, Cristmus, Christmus and many more.

 Early Notables of the Chrismas family (pre 1700)